sclgo/usqlgen/README.md

 Review <https://github.com/xo/usql?tab=readme-ov-file#building> for build tags, supported by `usql` and the documentation of `go build` and `go install` for other options.

-Go environment variables like GOPRIVATE or CGO_ENABLED affect the compilation as usual.
+Go environment variables like `GOPRIVATE` or `CGO_ENABLED` affect the compilation as usual.
+For example, `GOPRIVATE` allows you to compile `usql` with drivers which are not publicly available.

 ### Using a driver fork